 Cloning Configurations

-A common scenario when using MSO is to create your first configuration, optimize it, then, if you're not fully satisfied with the results or if you think you can improve the performance by making some changes, to try different changes to see what works best.
+A common scenario when using MSO is to create your first configuration and optimize it.
+Then, if you're not fully satisfied with the results, you can try different changes to see what works best.
 For instance, you might want to see the effect of having different numbers of PEQs per sub on the result.
 In making the various changes, you'd like to preserve the previous states to make comparisons.
-You could do this by making a new configuration each time with the Configuration Wizard, but there is a better way: the configuration cloning feature.
-You can clone a configuration in two different ways.
+One way to do this is to run the Configuration Wizard again.
+Improvements to the Configuration Wizard in MSO v2 make this much easier than before, but you'll need to set up the graphs and optimization options each time if you do that.
+If you use the configuration cloning feature and choose to clone the configuration's graphs, the options of the original graph or graphs will carry over to the newly created configuration.

 - Choose Config, Clone from the main menu, or;